Akintunde102/AkinHumanResourceStartupTemplate/README.md

-This template is meant for a Human Resource StartUp, it has a very strong theme with emphasis or red. it is conceptualised to be simple but elegant.
-It has some php codes in it that can be used for mail services and other oprations.
-Do well to read the license and feel free to use and fork.
+# This template is meant for a Human Resource StartUp, it has a very strong theme with emphasis on red.

+# It is conceptualised to be simple but elegant.

+# It has some php codes in it that can be used for mail services and other operations. feel free to use and fork.